Brad Scott (Australian footballer): North Melbourne (2010–2019)

 Following North Melbourne's disappointing season in 2013 after losing 10 matches by 16 points or less, the 2014 season began with a positive outlook as Nick Dal Santo was added to North Melbourne's list as a restricted free agent at the end of the 2013 season.
-With North Melbourne's now silky midfield looking strong, the success of the 2014 season saw Scott lead North Melbourne into his second finals series as coach after finishing 6th at the end of the premiership season.
-Winning their elimination final match against Essendon by 12 points, then defeating Geelong in the semi final to progress to Scotts' first preliminary final as coach against Sydney, but the 71-point loss ended North Melbourne's finals run.
+With North Melbourne's midfield looking stronger, the success of the 2014 season saw Scott lead North Melbourne into his second finals series as coach after finishing 6th at the end of the home and away season.
+Winning their elimination final match against Essendon by 12 points, then defeating Geelong in the semi-final to progress to Scott's' first preliminary final as coach against Sydney, but the 71-point loss ended North Melbourne's finals run.

 The beginning of the 2015 season once again saw Scott make some vital inclusions to North Melbourne's list, with the addition of tall-forward Jarrad Waite and medium forward/midfielder Shaun Higgins.
 Despite finishing 8th, Scott was under scrutiny after a highly controversial decision to rest 9 players in Round 23 against Richmond, which was deemed by many to be a form of 'tanking'.
-Scott's 'plan' however, proved to be successful after defeating Richmond in the elimination final the following week by 17 points and going on to defeat Sydney in the semi final to become the first ever team to reach a preliminary final after finishing 8th in the premiership season.
+Scott's 'plan' however, proved to be successful after defeating Richmond in the elimination final the following week by 17 points and going on to defeat Sydney in the semi-final to become the first ever team to reach a preliminary final after finishing 8th in the home and away season.
 North Melbourne's run was ended by West Coast at Domain Stadium by 25 points.

 Scott resigned as senior coach of North Melbourne on 26 May 2019 in the middle of the 2019 season, after ten rounds.
+At the time, he held the record for most games coached at any one club in AFL/VFL history without making a Grand Final.
 Scott was then replaced by assistant coach Rhyce Shaw as caretaker senior coach of North Melbourne for the rest of the 2019 season, who was eventually appointed as full-time senior coach.

-Essendon Football Club senior coach (2023-present)
+Essendon (2023–present)

 Scott was appointed as the senior coach of Essendon for 2023 in September 2022.
 Scott replaced Ben Rutten, who was sacked as senior coach of Essendon at the end of the 2022 season.

-Scott currently ranks 3rd for most AFL/VFL games coached without making a grand final and until joining Essendon was the only one of those three coaches to do it solely at the one club.